beltram/rs-training/slides/struct/instantiate.md

     let name = "beltram".to_string();
     // you can init a 'name' field by a 'name' local variable let instance = Person { name, age: 29, };
+    let name = instance.name; // access fields with dot notation
-    // create a new instance from an other let copy_from_other_instance = Person { age: 30, ..instance };
+    // create a new instance from an other.
+Called 'update syntax' let copy_from_other_instance = Person { age: 30, ..instance };
 }
 ```